satpreetsingh/satpreetsingh.github.io/generator/content/_index.md

 I have worked in industry for \~5 years:
 Research Scientist in Machine Learning at Meta, Data Scientist on the [LinkedIn.com Data Science team](https://engineering.linkedin.com/teams/data) (now Microsoft),  ML/Data Engineer and Product Manager at [Orbitz.com (now Expedia)](https://www.wired.com/2014/02/orbitz-labs/), (Chip) Design Engineer at [Texas Instruments](https://www.ti.com) and Robotics Intern at [Systemantics](http://www.systemantics.com)

+**UPDATE**: I am on the academic job market for positions that start in Fall 2025.

 ### Contact links
 * Email: satpreetsingh[at]gmail[dot]com OR satsingh[at]uw[dot]edu